How Content Can Help Your Brand Keep Calm and Carry On — Virtually

 As marketers emerge from the initial shock of the pandemic’s effect and begin to make tactical plans for the short term and prepare for the uncertainty of the near and long term, content teams will be tested mightily because of the need to adapt and change (perhaps often).

 In fact, content maturity models have really missed out on this variable — the ability to adapt to dramatic changes in customer needs, their journey with the brand, and massive changes in supply chains.

 Here’s how Manifest would have defined strategic leadership in the content category before the coronavirus outbreak:

-The customer journey has been mastered and is widely understood across product, brand, channels and content teams.
+The customer journey has been mastered and is widely understood across products, brands, channels, and content teams.

 The company has visibility into how content has a business impact and is increasingly personalized.

 Leaders have mastered how to develop various content types and optimize delivery by segment and individual.